Portland Basement Wet? Cracks in the Concrete? Foundation Issues?

 We deal with just about any foundation or concrete problem you may be going through.

-From a drenched basement to a settled concrete slab to a crack in your basement wall or floor, we can help.
+From a drenched basement to a settled concrete slab to a crack in your basement wall or floor, they can help.

 If your building or property has an issue in one of these things, perhaps you aren’t sure how bad your problem is.

-You might give us a short call and we can talk about it.
+You might make a short call and talk about it.

-When we’re on the phone, we can discuss the symptoms you are witnessing, and, if you want, we can set up a time to drive out to your house, take a look at your property and offer some advice on how we will get it taken care of.
+When you’re on the phone, we can discuss the symptoms you are witnessing, and, if you want, set up a time to drive out to your house, take a look at your property and offer some advice on how we will get it taken care of.

 When Do I Know if My House Has a Problem?